Last Updated on January 16, 2022 by

 If water loss is due to the building management, report the issue to the landlord.
 They should fix the issue within 12 hours of reporting.
 Failure to do so could attract legal consequences.
 Most state laws warn landlords against leaving their tenants without water for longer than 12 hours.
 If they do, they could face legal charges such as paying compensation fees, among other penalties.

-Some causes of water loss which the management is liable for include faulty appliances.
+Some causes of water loss that the management is liable for include faulty appliances.
 It is up to the property manager to fix such issues.
 The other one is on busted pipes.
 In most cases, water pipes burst due to pressure.
 On other occasions, it results from old pipes, which calls for maintenance.
-Busted pipes result from management negligence of maintaining worn-out systems.
+Busted pipes result from management negligence in maintaining worn-out systems.
 It is upon the management to repair and ensure continuous water flow in tenants’ apartments.

 Natural causes also lead to water loss all over a state, for example, water freezing inside the pipes during the winter season.
 In such a scenario, the only thing you can do is wait until the utility service provider comes up with a solution.
-When lack of water in an apartment is involved, the best thing is to keep up with the state laws.
+When a lack of water in an apartment is involved, the best thing is to keep up with the state laws.
 That is where you find the drawn line between non-liability and liability regarding the issue.
 You can decide who to take fault and who walks free due to water loss.

 It is also important to go through the lease agreement to determine what it says.
 With such a guideline, you know what to do if there is no water flow in your apartment.
 It is advisable to stock up some water.
 Sometimes, your water issue may remain unsolved for quite some time.
 An alternative for such days is healthy since major repairs may take more than 48 hours to fix.